-Often at night as I’m sitting in my chair I would just pay attention to my breathing for a while.
+Often at night, sitting in my chair, I would just pay attention to my breathing for a while.
 I imagine that the Holy Spirit is the breath entering me, and when I exhale, I’m breathing out the Holy Spirit as well.

 What a wonderful image is breath.
 Breath is life itself.
 No breath, no life in the body.

-The mighty wind of Pentecost stirred things up and the church was born.
-The apostles and the others who were part of their company, including the women, were given enthusiasm.
+The mighty wind of Pentecost stirred things up.
+And the church was born!
+The apostles and the others who were part of their company, and the women who were present, were given enthusiasm.
 No longer afraid, they courageously preached the message that Jesus established a new order for people’s lives.
 They began gathering the church.
 The Acts of the Apostles is in so many ways the gospel of the Holy Spirit.

-In the beginning of scripture, there is a story about the tower of Babel, that tries to explain why there are so many different languages on the earth that we cannot understand each other, so much discord, so much disharmony.
+In the beginning of scripture, there is a story about the tower of Babel, that tries to explain why there’s so many different languages on the earth that we cannot understand each other; why there’s so much discord, so much disharmony.